 - Marinate the Chicken: In a gallon-sized freezer bag or container, add the chicken to the Southwest Chicken Marinade.
 (Freezing instructions begin here.)
 Seal and marinate in the refrigerator for 2-24 hours.

-- Grill the Chicken: Grill over medium-high heat for 7+ minutes per side, until chicken is cooked through (no longer pink inside or reaching 165°F internally).
+- Grill the Chicken: Pound out chicken breasts to about 3/4 inch thick (or cut it in half lengthwise) to help with fast and even grilling.
+Preheat grill to medium-high heat and clean the grates well.
+Grill for about 4-5 minutes per side, maybe longer depending on the thickness, until done.
+Chicken is done when it registers 165°F internally or has no more pink inside.
 Let chicken rest on a cutting board and then dice into bite-sized pieces.
 (See other ways to cook your chicken in notes below.)

 - Assemble the Wrap: To each tortilla, add some grilled chicken, bacon pieces, 2 tablespoons shredded cheese, shredded lettuce, diced tomatoes, and 2 tablespoons Creamy Southwest Ranch Sauce.
 Roll up like a burrito.
 Serve more Creamy Southwest Ranch Sauce on the side for dipping, if desired.